Some people think on-page SEO is just throwing your keywords on the page.

 3. Is your page crawlable?

-You simply can’t rank if Google’s spiders can’t access your page.
-Your robots.txt file and “NoIndex” tags are two common culprits you need to look out for.
+The most fundamental part of on-page SEO is that your page is crawable.
+In fact, you can’t rank if Google’s spiders can’t access your page.
+Your robots.txt file and “NoIndex” tags are two common culprits you need to keep an eye on.

 This tool is perfect for checking your page’s crawlability.
 Just enter your URL and click “Submit”.